 The CU Environmental Center, with support from a number of campus departments and private sources, is expanding its innovative approach to both protect the environment and benefit disadvantaged communities in Colorado.
-Computers for Youth is now an ongoing, year-round program with its first four events scheduled.
+Computers for Youth is now an ongoing, year-round program.

 CU’s “Computers for Youth” program provides middle and high school students from low-income communities around Colorado with upgraded computers and basic computing programs.
 Surplus computer equipment will be gathered, tested, and re-furbished to original specifications and loaded with the latest software to assist students' academic achievement.

 These youth will each build an upgraded computer they will use to assist their education at home.
 On-site instruction and follow-up mentoring will be provided by CU students from the Office of Diversity, Equity, and Community Engagement and the state-wide MESA program (Mathematics Engineering Science Achievement).
 These CU student mentors will also provide ongoing assistance and encouragement throughout the year.
 An important goal is to enhance the middle and high schools students’ academic skills to enable their enrollment at Universities like CU.